Rikkirt/downloaderone/README.md

-This is the DownloaderOne jar application.
-This is the main development version

-For native image DownloaderOne go to:

-/home/ews/development/workspaceGraal/DownloaderOne
+This is the DownloaderOne.
+Easy to work with media downloader.

+Using JavaFX, youtube-dl and sappher.com open source software.